SEP007/resources/quality-metrics/time behavior/1st-measurement-report.md

 | #14        | User: tdeekens, 123       				  | Sign in & go to menu view        | Click on edit in menu view  | 1,59
 | #14        |                           				  | Change category and save         | Menu view                   | 1,74

+## Conclusion
 Both measurements conducted for user story #6 exceed 5s.
-The team will be informed about this during the next meeting.
+The team was informed about this.
+Within the team, it was agreed upon that no action will be taken because the negative time behavior is caused by a plugin that is out of our control.